spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-consistency-5.md

     - Goalies who have a bad start to their career tend to not play many games (surprise, surprise).
     - The relationship between a goalie's SV% and his AdjSV% seems to strengthen as he faces more shots.
     - A goalie's AdjSV% converges with his posterior AdjSV% as he faces more shots (that's the yellow diagonal line).
-    - The consequence of the previous three points - there is hetereskerasdicity in the relationship between a goalie's SV% and his posterior AdjSV%.
+    - The consequence of the previous three points - there is heteroskedasticity in the relationship between a goalie's SV% and his posterior AdjSV%.

 </p>
 <p>